Taxes - Provincial Vehicle Tax (PVT)

 Effective April 1, 1997, all motor vehicles purchased and/or acquired privately (from a non-registrant) became subject to the PVT.
 This tax is administered by this department.

 Every consumer of a vehicle required to be registered under the Motor Vehicle Act or the Off-Road Vehicle Act is required to pay a tax on the fair value of the vehicle, where the supply of the vehicle is made in the Province and is not a taxable supply by a registrant under the Excise Tax Act (Canada).
-For tax rates, see Related Links below.
+For tax rates, see Related Links.

 Generally, Service New Brunswick Centres collect the PVT at the time of registration.
 Legislation permits a number of exemptions and refunds.
 See Related Links.